sza0816/VQ-VAE-Ear-Drums/README.md

  - ```vqvae.err``` contains environment info and expected warnings (LPIPS-related deprecations)

 ### Evaluation
-Several variants of the straight-through estimator (STE) for the quantized output q (quantized_latents) in the VQ-VAE forward pass.
+Several variants of the straight-through estimator (STE) for the quantized output q (quantized_latents) in the VQ-VAE forward pass were experimented.
 The results are summarized below:

  - **Base case** (standard STE):
    - formula: `q = e + (q - z).detach() `